On this page

 Okta also has mobile SDKs for Android, React Native, iOS, and Xamarin.

 For mobile apps, embedding the Sign-In Widget isn't currently supported.
-A possible workaround is to redirect to Okta for authentication and customize the hosted Sign-In Widget.
+To work around this, you can redirect to Okta for authentication and customize the hosted Sign-In Widget.
 Support is provided for building your own UI in mobile apps.

 See the following: